-I had begun by reading, naturally enough, Ruskin's sociology, quickly learning from such scrutiny that, in these remarkable works, I had at last found the sociologist I had been seeking.
-Long unhappy with my field's adopted and entrenched physical science model of doing its work, a model consequencing in innumerable volumes and articles framed in a "reportorial" or "value free" style, studies which carefully avoided any evaluative comment about the consequences for human happiness or suffering which attend our varied, invented, social orders, I discovered in Ruskin a writer in no way chary about commenting on such matters.
+As mentioned, I had begun by reading, naturally enough, Ruskin's sociology, quickly learning from this scrutiny that, in these remarkable works, I had at last found the sociologist I had been looking for.
+Long unhappy with my field's adopted and entrenched physical science model of doing its work, a model consequencing in innumerable volumes and articles framed in a "reportorial" or "value free" style, studies carefully avoiding any evaluative comment about the consequences for human happiness or suffering which attend our varied, invented social orders, I discovered in Ruskin a writer in no way chary about commenting on such matters.
 Indeed, such evaluative remarks were the raison d'etre for his writing.
-Here, I found, was a serious student of the social willing, on completion of his analysis, to say flat out that this way of arranging society was beneficial for human beings while that way was inimical; willing, further, to say that, if his analysis convinced, then, straightaway, we should set about finding ways to bring the former living arrangement into being while, with similar alacrity, working out how best to dismantle the "dis-order."
+Here, I found, was a serious student of the social willing, on completion of his analysis, to say flat out that this way of arranging society was beneficial for human beings while that way of arranging it was inimical; willing, further, to say that, if his analysis convinced, then, straightaway, we should set about finding ways to bring the former living arrangement into being while, with similar alacrity, working out how best to dismantle the defective order.

-In fairness to most of my sociological colleagues, I should note that my position on this matter of "proper scientific perspective" falls some distance from the normative center of my field.
-Indeed, it is so far from that median that some of our number might suggest, perhaps not so gently, that my approach to the study of our society really isn't sociology at all!6 But that is matter for debate in another forum.
-In any event, so enthused, one night, perched on our high Cairo porch, using my early-edition Radio Shack DOS-based computer (the legendary TRS-80), I composed a long letter to Professor Columbus back in that lovely little city we locals affectionately call "The Other Geneva," thanking her effusively for the gift of Ruskin.
-I think she was delighted with my delight.
+In fairness to most of my sociological colleagues, I should note that my position on this matter of "proper scientific perspective" is far from the normative center of my field.
+Indeed, it is so far from that median that some might suggest, perhaps not so gently, that my approach to the study of our society really isn't sociology at all!
+But that is matter for debate in another forum.
+In any event, so enthused, one night, perched on that high Cairo porch, and using my early-edition Radio Shack DOS-based computer (the legendary TRS-80), I composed